Rimon06/BugCatcher/README.md

 Game Design Document: [Here](https://docs.google.com/document/d/1e1dXQ6hftQCqdWBFQuZDq7OBffvNvlStj8-DxYr7xWk/edit?usp=sharing) is a detailed idea for my game.
 Template from Game Development Using Python and Pygame - James R. Parker

 ---
+This is my game for Game Off 2021.
+Not all my ideas are completed

+ignore the next lines xd....
 TODO:
 ---
 * make the graphics for: